Thomas-M-Krystyan/DateRange_ConsoleApp/README.md

 ## DESCRIPTION
-The stable first release version of the application which gets inputs (that corresponding<br>
+Second stable release version of the console application which gets inputs (corresponding<br>
 to date formats) as program arguments, and makes culture dependent date ranges from them.

 ## INSTALLATION